LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_DBT.md

 ### 6\.
 Documentation

-DBT makes it easy to add documentation to each model, test, and data source.
+DBT makes adding documentation to each model, test, and data source easy.
 You can describe what each model does, what its columns mean, and how it should be used.

-This documentation can be compiled into an interactive website, giving teams a **self-service data catalog**.
+This documentation can be compiled into an interactive website, giving teams a **self-service data catalogue**.

 ### 7\.
 Sources and Seeds